silnrsi/wstr/src/content/docs/guides/writing-systems-best-practice.md

 * Contextual shaping, where the shape of the glyph depends on adjacent characters or its position within the word.
 * Ligatures, where two or more characters combine into a single shape.
+In the Arabic script, for example, when a "lam" character (ل) is followed by an "alif" character (ا), the two characters combine to form a single shape (لا).
 * Complex positioning, where diacritics must stack up or be positioned in various ways in order to be readable.
 * Reordering, where glyphs appear to the left or above or below characters that precede them in the data.
 * Splitting, where a single character is displayed using two disjoint glyphs.